Amygdala: Development and sex distinction

 There are observable developmental differences between the right and left amygdala.
 The left amygdala reaches its developmental peak approximately 1.5–2 years prior to the right amygdala.
 Despite the early growth of the left amygdala, the right increases in volume for a longer period of time.
 The right amygdala is associated with response to fearful stimuli as well as face recognition.
-It is inferred that the early development of the left amygdala functions to provide infants the ability to detect danger.
+For the left amygdala, it is inferred that the early development of it functions to provide infants the ability to detect danger due to its reported responds predominantly to fearful events and faces.
 In childhood, the amygdala is found to react differently to same-sex versus opposite-sex individuals.
 This reactivity decreases until a person enters adolescence, where it increases dramatically at puberty.

 Other functional and structural differences between male and female amygdalae have been observed.
 Subjects' amygdala activation was observed when watching a horror film and subliminal stimuli.
 The results of the study showed a different lateralization of the amygdala in men and women.
 Enhanced memory for the film was related to enhanced activity of the left, but not the right, amygdala in women, whereas it was related to enhanced activity of the right, but not the left, amygdala in men.
 Similarly, a study of decision-making ability in patients with unilateral amygdala damage suggested that men with right (but not left) amygdala damage were more likely to be impaired in decision-making ability, while women with left (but not right) amygdala damage were more likely to be impaired in decision-making ability.
-One study found evidence that on average, women tend to retain stronger memories for emotional events than men.
+One study found evidence that, on average, women tend to retain stronger memories for emotional events than men.

 Function

 Connections

-A simple view of the information processing through the amygdala follows as: the amygdala sends projections to the hypothalamus, the dorsomedial thalamus, the thalamic reticular nucleus, the nuclei of the trigeminal nerve and the facial nerve, the ventral tegmental area, the locus coeruleus, and the laterodorsal tegmental nucleus.
+Variability in amygdala connectivity has been related to a variety of behaviors and outcomes such as fear recognition and social network size.
+A simple view of the information processing through the amygdala follows as: the amygdala sends projections to the hypothalamus, septal nuclei and BNST (via the amygdalofugal tract), the dorsomedial thalamus (via the amygdalothalamic tract), the nuclei of the trigeminal nerve and the facial nerve, the ventral tegmental area, the locus coeruleus, and the laterodorsal tegmental nucleus.

 The basolateral amygdala projects to the nucleus accumbens, including the medial shell.
+Glutamatergic neurons in the basolateral amygdala send projections to the nucleus accumbens shell and core.
+Activation of these projections drive motivational salience.
+The ability of these projections to drives incentive salience is dependent upon dopamine receptor D1.
+The endocannabinoid system that produces lipoid neuromodulators has its specific receptors (CB1) found in amygdalae.

 The medial nucleus is involved in the sense of smell and pheromone-processing.
-It receives input from the olfactory bulb and olfactory cortex.
-The lateral amygdalae, which send impulses to the rest of the basolateral complexes and to the centromedial nuclei, receive input from the sensory systems.
+It receives input from the olfactory bulb and olfactory cortex.The lateral amygdalae, which send impulses to the rest of the basolateral complexes and to the centromedial nuclei, receive input from the sensory systems.
 The centromedial nuclei are the main outputs for the basolateral complexes, and are involved in emotional arousal in rats and cats.